-Play those old games on your Android phone with the best emulators
+Best emulators for Android 2022

 Ever since the PS5 launched, Sony has had enormous problems keeping up with the demand.
 Luckily, one new product that hasn't seen any stocking issues is the all-new Sony DualSense controller that ships with the PS5.
 Thankfully, you don't have to buy the console to get the controller, so you can grab one of these and connect it with your Android phone to enjoy some retro gaming on a next-gen controller.

 Even with the complete redesign for the DualSense, the pairing process between the controller and your Android phone is the same as it's always been.
-Then, you can fire up your favorite emulator, double check the key mapping, and start gaming with one of the best controllers that we've ever seen.
+Then, you can fire up your favorite emulator, double-check the key mapping, and start gaming with one of the best controllers we've ever seen.

 Sony DualSense